How to dress for a Wedding?

 Don’t over do it!

 If you have lots of beautiful jewellery at home and think THIS is finally the occasion to wear it?
 Great, but don’t wear it all at once!
 If your earrings and necklace don’t match or co-ordinate then don’t wear them together.
-Nothing looks less elegant that too much jewellery, especially if it doesn’t match!
+Nothing looks less elegant than too much jewellery, especially if it doesn’t match!
+Think about completing your outfit with a simple yet chic gold choker necklace and maybe some matching gold studs to go with it.

 The same goes for palettes and other applied pearls or similar.

 Know the location and Dresscode!

 If the day starts in the church and you are having this shoulder free dress, remember to bring something to put over!
 If the venue is a ball room, normally dress code is related, if you’re a country restaurant, probably you can go with casual chic.

 Better over than under dressed!